aiven/aiven-docs/docs/products/flink/howto/upgrade-flink-version.md

  [Apache Flink release notes](https://nightlies.apache.org/flink/flink-docs-release-1.19/release-notes/flink-1.19/).
 :::

-### Step 3: Verify and decommission
+### Step 3: Verify and power off service

 To complete the migration:

 1. Verify that the applications are operating correctly on the new Aiven for Apache Flink service.
-1. Decommission the old service after confirming the new service is running smoothly.
+1. Power off and delete the old service after confirming the new service is running.